cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 As they fulfill no external schema it is a bit hard to validate and keep track of them.
 In fact they are provided mostly by the the respective input fields in the frontend RPE which set them when filled out and sent as part of the request.
 The only actual validation (2023-12-11) is on `"ADD"` Activities validating that `workup[:sample_id]` is set.

-This again makes it very easy to handle and store arbitrary data and later transform them into CLAP format.
+On the other hand this makes it very easy to handle and store arbitrary data and later transform them into CLAP format for further processing.

 ### API endpoints

 The relevant API endpoints for ReactionProcess, ReactionProcessStep, ReactionProcessAction for the required behavior are mostly following REST / resource routing conventions.

-The "source of truth" is the Database.
-All relevant changes will be persisted as soon as possible and all data will be refetched entirely by the Editor even after minimal changes.
+The "source of truth" is always the Database.
+All relevant changes will be persisted as soon as possible and all reaction process data will be refetched *entirely* by the Editor even after minimal changes.

 ### Medium, Medium::MediumSamples, Medium::Additives, Medium::DiverseSolvent

 Apart from the Samples defined and provided by a given Reaction, we need "Medium", "Additives" and "Diverse Solvents" that will be offered to the User as Samples in the RPE UI.

-This is done via the DB-table "mediums" and the ruby model "Medium" as base class (STI) for "Medium::MediumSample"  "Medium::Additive", "Medium::DiverseSolvents" (provided in UI Selects for adding Media).
-For ease of handling, `Medium` defines some void methods mimicking the `Sample` model to provide consistent attributes (e.g. "short_label", "target_amount_value").
+This is done via the DB-table "media" and the ruby model "Medium::Medium" as base class (STI) for "Medium::MediumSample"  "Medium::Additive", "Medium::DiverseSolvents" (provided in UI Selects for adding Media).
+For ease of handling, `Medium` defines some void methods mimicking the `Sample` model to provide consistent attributes (e.g. "short_label", "target_amount_value") for consistent handling in the Frontend UI.

 ### Vessels